Sideswipe Car Accident Lawyers in Miami

 A sideswipe accident happens when two motor vehicles are moving next to each other in the same direction and their sides contact one another.
-Sideswipe accidents can be both “same direction” or “opposite direction” sideswipe collisions and according to the Insurance Institute of Highway Safety (I.I.H.S.) there are four times more opposite-direction sideswipe accidents than same-direction crashes.
+Sideswipe accidents can be both "same-direction" or "opposite-direction" sideswipe collisions; according to the Insurance Institute of Highway Safety (IIHS), there are four times more opposite-direction sideswipe accidents than same-direction crashes.

-These accidents typically occur when one of the drivers tries to change lanes no realizing that there is a car next to his in the lane he or she is trying to move into.
-On other occasions, this type of accident happens because a driver is not paying attention to his or her surroundings.
+These accidents typically occur when one of the drivers tries to change lanes without realizing there is a car next to his/hers in the lane he/she is trying to move into.
+On other occasions, this type of accident happens because a driver is not paying attention to his/her surroundings.

 Common causes of sideswipe accidents these days include:

 - Texting while driving

 - Talking on the phone or with a passenger

 - Playing with electronic devices, like an iPod

 - Fatigue or falling asleep at the wheel